meghanto/mu/README.md

 Muse can skip non-music segments at the beginning or end of a Youtube music video (Using [SponsorBlock](https://sponsor.ajay.app/)).
 It is disabled by default.
 If you want to enable it, set the environment variable `ENABLE_SPONSORBLOCK=true` or uncomment it in your .env.
 Being a community project, the server may be down or overloaded.
 When it happen, Muse will skip requests to SponsorBlock for a few minutes.
 You can change the skip duration by setting the value of `SPONSORBLOCK_TIMEOUT`.

+### YouTube Cookies (for bot detection bypass)

+If you encounter "Sign in to confirm you're not a bot" errors from YouTube, you can provide cookies to bypass detection.
+Export your YouTube cookies using a browser extension (like "Get cookies.txt" for Chrome or "cookies.txt" for Firefox) and save them to a file.
+Then set the environment variable `YT_DLP_COOKIES_FILE` to the path of your cookies file.

+**Example**:
+- Export cookies to `/path/to/cookies.txt`
+- Set `YT_DLP_COOKIES_FILE=/path/to/cookies.txt` in your `.env` file

+**Important**: The `cookies.txt` file is in `.gitignore` for security.
+Never commit your cookies file to version control!

 ### Custom Bot Status

 In the default state, Muse has the status "Online" and the text "Listening to Music".
 You can change the status through environment variables: